 Berry: Persistent and Red

 I don’t think I could find another crabapple that I love more than this one.
 The flower color is just amazing.
 It flowers so profusely you would think it was a tropical tree!
 After flowering Prairie Fire crabapple foliage emerges and is burgundy and turns dark green for the remainder of the season.

 Wildlife Attracted to Prairie Fire Crabapple

-Prairie Fire Crabapples are a great plant to install if you wish to keep wildlife around all year.
+Prairie Fire Crabapples are a great plant to install if you wish to keep wildlife around all year without the need of full sun.
 The berries are a lasting food source for hungry birds when there is not much else available.
 The berries pop against the blanket of white snow in the winter.
 If you are worried about these crab apples making a mess, I have great news for you!
 This tree has persistent berries, meaning they do not drop like other varieties.
 The berries shrivel up on the plant, do drop to the ground.
 However, by the time they fall to the ground they are so shriveled that they disappear!
 There is virtually no mess!

 Now we should talk about pests and diseases.
 Just kidding!
 Prairie fire crabapple is one of the only crabs that hits excellent marks for being resistant to all crabapple diseases.
 Most notably this variety of crabapple is resistant to the common disease, apple scab.
 Apple scab is a fungus that infests the leaves, buds, and fruit.
 It is quite common in older varieties of crab.
 These older varieties affected with apple scab usually survive the fungus with minor evidence of infection.
 As a result of the fungus the tree will defoliate.
 Apple scab causes lesions on the leaf and can be unsightly.
 Treatments are available but newer varieties usually do not require it as they are resistant to the fungus.
 The Prairiefire Crab is one of the only crabapples to have these traits.
 It is truly an excellent tree!